michelkana/lendingclub/CS109aLendingClub_Models.md

 ### Random Forest Classifier is the best performer

-Although Multinomial Bayes Classifier had the best F1 score, the RandomForestClassifier beat all models when looking at classification accuracy and ROC-AUC score.
+Although Multinomial Bayes Classifier had the best F1 score, the RandomForestClassifier beats all models when looking at classification accuracy and ROC-AUC score.

 **Threshold tuning**